Professor Elizabeth G. Pontikes

 Elizabeth earned a bachelor of science degree magna cum laude in physics with distinction from Yale University, where she was the Saybrook College Banner Bearer and received the DeForest Pioneers Prize for achievement in Physics.
 She graduated with a PhD in business administration from the Stanford Graduate School of Business.
 In 2008, she received the Louis R. Pondy Award from the Academy of Management’s Organization and Management Theory division for the best paper based on a dissertation.

 In her free time, Elizabeth enjoys spending time with her husband and son, baking, practicing yoga, and running.
 She completed the Nike Women’s Marathon in 2005.
-She also enjoys reading historical non-fiction, especially about experiences and perspectives that help expand her perspective around diversity and inclusion.
+She also enjoys reading historical non-fiction, especially about perspectives that help expand her understanding around diversity and inclusion.